Ernest Hemingway's writing style can help you write better and sell more.

 You’re a great writer when other great writers say so.
 Writers are cocky insecure creatures and when they find it in themselves to say something good about another writer (whose not dead), the world should listen.

 But, besides Fitzgerald, Ernest Hemingway’s writing style has been revered by novelists, poets, bookworms and even marketers for its distinct flair.
 It’s punchy yet ever-flowing.
 It’s simple yet endless in depth.
 It’s Hemingway.

-The great writer’s prose has become so popular there is even an app that exists, the Hemingway Editor, that indirectly claims to help users write like Hemingway, by editing their writing to be both “bold and clear”.
+The great writer’s prose has become so popular there is even an app that exists, the Hemingway Editor, that helps users write with more brevity, by editing their writing to be both “bold and clear”.

-While the Hemingway Editor proves that it’s downright silly to believe any of us could ever develop the level of skill Hemingway had with the pen, it doesn’t mean we can’t learn a thing or two from the reigning king of twentieth-century American Literature.
+While no application or magic potion will help you develop the level of skill Hemingway had with the pen, it doesn’t mean we can’t learn a thing or two from the reigning king of twentieth-century American Literature.

 There are a number of elements in Hemingway’s style that can and should be modeled.

 Being that I write primarily about marketing and copywriting, I will be mostly exploring Ernest Hemingway’s writing style in how it pertains to… yes, you guessed it… marketing and copywriting.